 - Avoid taking other products that have paracetamol (acetaminophen) in them.
 Check labels closely.
 Too much paracetamol (acetaminophen) may cause liver problems.

 - This drug has paracetamol (acetaminophen) in it.
-Liver problems have happened with the use of paracetamol (acetaminophen).
-Sometimes, this has led to a liver transplant or death.
-Most of the time, liver problems happened in people taking more than 4,000 mg (milligrams) of paracetamol (acetaminophen) in a day.
-People were also often taking more than 1 drug that had paracetamol (acetaminophen) in it.
-If you have questions, talk with your doctor.
+Liver problems have happened with paracetamol.
+Sometimes, this has led to liver transplant or death.
+Most of the time, problems happened in people taking more than 4,000 mg (milligrams) of paracetamol in a day.
+People were also often taking more than 1 drug that had paracetamol.

 - Follow the directions exactly.
 Do not take more paracetamol (acetaminophen) in a day than directed.
 If you do not know how much paracetamol (acetaminophen) you can take in a day, ask your doctor or pharmacist.
 Some people may take up to 4,000 mg (milligrams) in a day if told to do so by the doctor.
 Some people (like people with liver problems and children) should take less paracetamol (acetaminophen).
 Call your doctor right away if you have taken too much paracetamol (acetaminophen) in a day even if you feel well.